 Members of Georgetown Law Community Receive Burton Awards for Legal Achievement

-David A. Schnitzer (L’13) has won a 2013 Burton Award for Legal Achievement for his paper, “Into Justice Jackson’s Twilight: A Constitutional and Historical Analysis of Treaty Termination.”
-Schnitzer and other winners from law schools and law firms around the country will receive their awards at a ceremony in the Great Hall of the Library of Congress on June 3.
+Abraham Shanedling, L’15, has won a 2015 Burton Distinguished Legal Writing Award for his paper, “Removing Weapons of Mass Destruction for the World’s Most Volatile Region: How to Achieve a WMD-Free Zone in the Middle East.”
+Shanedling and other winners from law schools and law firms around the country will receive their awards at a ceremony at the Library of Congress on June 15.

 In his paper, which was published this fall in the Georgetown Journal of International Law, Shanedling analyzes historical and present challenges of making the Middle East a weapons of mass destruction (WMD) “free zone.”
 Drawing from other world regions that have already established nuclear weapons free zones, the paper recommends measures for breaking the impasse in creating a Middle East WMD free zone, and presents a set of core components for a future treaty.

 Several Georgetown Law alumni will also be honored at the ceremony:

 -Kimberly Peretti (L’96), “Cybersecurity: What Directors Need to Know in an Era of Increased Scrutiny”